 Despite progress, women remain underrepresented on boards.
 In Australia, women hold just 31% of board seats among employers reporting to WGEA, highlighting the need for more diverse leadership.

-Recent initiatives, like the new national policy for sporting boards in Australia, are making strides to address this gap.
+Initiatives, like the national policy for sporting boards in Australia, are making strides to address this gap.
 The policy mandates that all National Sporting Organisations meet a minimum of 50% female representation on their boards for funded sports organisations by 2027.
 This is a significant step toward achieving gender equity in leadership.

 As you consider joining a committee or board, taking small steps to build experience can help you contribute to these efforts.
 Here’s how you can get started: